nodejs/node/doc/api/n-api.md

 myaddon.sayHello();
 ```

-Note that the string passed to require is not necessarily the name passed into
+**Note:**  The string passed to require is not necessarily the name passed into
 `NAPI_MODULE` in the earlier snippet but the name of the target in `binding.gyp`
 responsible for creating the `.node` file.